 - Personal injury photos

 Data such as the above can be used to reconstruct events and prove what happened, regardless of what people argue or say.
-If someone hurt you and were responsible for your brain injury, they may try to hurt you again financially and try to avoid responsibility.
-This stressful disagreement of opinion can lead to a lawsuit that our accident lawyers can file on your behalf while you recover medically.
+If someone hurt you and is responsible for your brain injury, they may try to hurt you again financially and try to avoid responsibility.
+This stressful disagreement of opinion can lead to a lawsuit that our brain injury lawyers can file on your behalf while you recover medically.

-Contact the Office of a Brain Injury Attorney for Help with Your Case Today
+Contact a Brain Injury Attorney in Dallas for Help with Your Case Today

 Health should always be a person’s priority.
-Our clients can focus fully on their health, while we fight for their rights in court.
-Many people are not aware that they can have a lawyer pursue their personal injury claims at no cost out-of-pocket.
+Our clients can focus entirely on their health while we fight for their rights in court.
+Many people are not aware that they can have a brain injury lawyer in Dallas pursue their claims at no cost out-of-pocket.

-Our goal is to help you recover compensation from your personal injuries, so you can get back to living the lifestyle you love.
-Call in the Strong Arm at Loncar Lyon Jenkins today to get started at 800-777-7777.
+Our goal is to help you recover compensation from your brain injuries, so you can get back to living the lifestyle you love.
+So call in the Strong Arm at Loncar Lyon Jenkins today to get started at (800) 777-7777.